July 27, 2022

 Before the start of the season, the Sparks had a very talented roster on paper, but getting all the pieces to fit was going to be the toughest part.
 Throughout the season, various players have spoken about how they were still ironing out the on court chemistry and how they felt like they were on the cusp of finally putting it all together.

-The Sparks have been playing better basketball since May and there is enough talent on the team even with Liz Cambage’s absence for them to sneak into the playoffs.
+The Sparks have been playing better basketball since May, and there is enough talent on the team, even with Cambage’s absence, to sneak into the playoffs.
 Their next game is Thursday, July 29 on the road against the Mercury with major playoff implications on the line.
 The Sparks sit at 12-15 and currently in sixth place while the Mercury are 12-16 and in ninth, but a mere half a game back of the Sparks.